 Yes – mild, moderate and severe.
 Mild and early moderate GERD can usually be managed with lifestyle modifications.
 Someone with moderate or severe GERD requiring ongoing medication, even over-the-counter drugs, should see their doctor since GERD can lead to serious complications.
 The primary doctor may refer to a gastroenterologist who can thoroughly diagnose the problem, and who may recommend seeing a surgeon specializing in reflux disease resolution.

 People who have prolonged acid damage over a period of years are at risk for serious complications.
 The damage is first seen in the form of redness, also called gastritis or esophagitis, and can progress to bleeding, ulcer formation, scarring and a narrowing of the digestive system anatomy.
 The most devastating development is Barrett’s esophagus, a pre-cancerous condition that can lead to esophageal cancer.
-In the last 10 years, there has been a 600 percent increase in the incidence of esophageal cancer.
+In the last decade, there has been a 600 percent increase in the incidence of esophageal cancer.
 It’s one of the most aggressive cancers.